Affordable Car Hire Croatia. Save up to 40%

 Seget Donji itself has a small beach and harbour – it’s quiet and perfect for families.
 The main attraction is proximity to Trogir, whose UNESCO-listed old town is a maze of medieval streets, Romanesque churches, and Renaissance palaces.
 Don’t miss Trogir’s cathedral and the Clock Tower for views over the town.
 The beach at Medena near Seget is popular in summer.
 Drive to Split for the Diocletian’s Palace – it’s one of the best-preserved Roman palaces in the world.
 The Krka Waterfalls are about an hour away and make a spectacular day trip.
 The village of Primošten nearby has a beautiful church on a small island connected by a causeway.
 The fortress at Klis, featured in Game of Thrones, is a 30-minute drive and offers stunning views over the Dalmatian coast.

-Driving Tips
+Driving Tips for Dalmatia

 How far is Seget Donji from Trogir?